Master Roshi

 Master Roshi, known in Japan as Kame Sennin (亀仙人) as well as Muten Rōshi (武天老師), is a fictional character in the Japanese manga series Dragon Ball and its anime adaptations created by Akira Toriyama.
 The name Roshi is a modernized Japanese translation of the antiquated form of Old Master, namely the ancient Daoist Sage.

 Within the series, he is an elderly martial arts master, born on March 20, who is the creator of the Kamehameha (カメハメ波) technique.
 His students include Grandpa Son Gohan, The Ox-King, Son Goku, Krillin and Yamcha.
 He is bald, sports a thick van dyke beard, and wears sunglasses, beach clothes, or martial arts suits.
 He usually wields a walking stick and, in early appearances, wears a turtle's shell on his back.
 Despite his lechery, cantankerousness, and occasional whimsy or foolishness, he is often depicted as wise and perceptive.
-While a popular character with Dragon Ball fans, the depiction of some of his antics has been met with criticism or deemed highly controversial.
+While a popular character with Dragon Ball fans, his lecherous antics have been met with significant criticism and controversy.

 Voice actors

 Master Roshi's design was inspired by the character of Kami-sama from Toriyama's previous manga Dr. Slump and accordingly was originally voiced by Kōhei Miyauchi, who also voiced Kami-sama in the original Dr. Slump anime.
 For unknown reasons, Miyauchi was unavailable for the recording of Dragon Ball Episode #137; the role was played by series narrator Jōji Yanami.
 Miyauchi's final acting session before he died was for episode 260 of Dragon Ball Z, which he recorded only 3 months before his death.
 Kame-Sennin is voiced by Hiroshi Masuoka from episode 288 of Dragon Ball Z onward, in Dragon Ball GT and the 2008 Jump Super Anime Tour film.
 He is voiced by Kinya Aikawa in the 10th anniversary movie, by Takko Ishimori in gameplay of Dragon Ball: Advanced Adventure, by Masaharu Satō in the thirteenth Dragon Ball Z movie and all media following Dragon Ball Kai., and by Nobuaki Kanemitsu in Dragon Ball Daima.

 In the Ocean dub, he is voiced by Michael Donovan, Ian James Corlett, Peter Kelamis, Don Brown, and Terry Klassen at various points.
-Dean Galloway voices him in the Blue Water dub, while Mike McFarland voices him in the Funimation dub.
+Dean Galloway voices him in the Blue Water dub, while Mike McFarland voiced him in the Funimation dub.
 Other English dub voice actors include Ed Marcus, Nesty Ramirez, Dave Bridges, and Kirk Thornton.